yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 #### Modifying how your services behave

-The ingress controller will build services against a Tyk API Defenition that is defined as "open" by default.
+The ingress controller will build services against a Tyk API Definition that is defined as "open" by default.
 This won't be what you want most of the time,  there are three ways to modify how the API will behave: using annotations, using a template or a combination of the two (annotations and a template).

 ##### Annotations

-In ordr to make full use of the annotations, it's important to familiarise yourself with how Tyk API Definitions are structured, there are *many* options you can set in order to get different behaviour, and the annotations that are supplied by the inress controller provide a way to set values directly in the generated JSON of the Tyk API Definition.
+In ordr to make full use of the annotations, it's important to familiarise yourself with how Tyk API Definitions are structured, there are *many* options you can set in order to get different behaviour, and the annotations that are supplied by the ingress controller provide a way to set values directly in the generated JSON of the Tyk API Definition.
 We recommend using annotations for maybe one or two settings, if you find yourself using them for more it may be worth making use of Templates.

 The annotations that are provided are basically setters, and are set to specific types (such as string, bool, int etc.), below is a table of the annotations, what they do, and an example: